CaylinDewey/p3bank2/README.md

 # Quick Bank
 Quick Bank is a Python terminal banking application, which runs in the Code Institute mock terminal on Heroku.
 It can be used by anyone that has worked with an account before.
 It is ideal for quick, efficient banking needs, especially for bulk accounts.
-This simple way of account keeping, is designed with the <b>minimal viable product</b> in mind that can easily be <b>scaled up</b> and future proofed on this programme foundation.
+This simple way of account keeping, is designed with the <b>minimal viable product</b> in mind that can easily be <b>scaled up</b> and future proofed on this programme's foundation.

 The data is stored in a Google spreadsheet that is easy to access and read.
 Balances are communicated automatically before and after the transactions.

 The flow and input is designed with the user's comfort in mind.
 Minimal keystrokes and mouse use, is a priority.
-The terminal is easy to read and navigate.
 Information is relayed in a concise way.
 The user is prompted at every step, making for easy navigation.

 [Click on this hyperlink for a live version of the project.](https://p3-bank2-bedbb06cdecb.herokuapp.com/).